-About Melissa Brings Cabaret Character Clef Circus Collaboration Consent Dance Dialogue Drama HahaHahaha Inquiry Image Jazz Laughter Mic Musical More Neighbor Original Portfolio Performance Puppets Research Rhythm Riff Rock Opera Somatics Teach Textual Theatre Truth Video Voice
+About Melissa Cabaret Character Circus Collab Consent Critique Dance Dialogue Drama HahaHahaha Inquiry Image Jazz Musical Mayhem Original Portfolio Performance Puppets Research Rhythm Riff Rock Opera Somatics Text Theatre Video Voice

 Writer, vocalist, director, and live artist Melissa Birch creates interdisciplinary performance works that transpose social contexts into live installations.
-Her stage work and dance-theater-music collaborations have been presented through numerous commissions and productions collaborations throughout the Twin Cities, US, and abroad since her first professional performance at the Walker Art Center in 1993.
+Her stage work, dance theater & music collaborations have been presented via numerous commissions, productions & collaborations throughout the Twin Cities, U.S, & abroad since her first professional performance at the Walker Art Center in 1993.

-At 19, she trained in improvisational comedy and commedia dell'arte with Elaine and Dennis Kern at the Ark Theatre (Madison), who produced her first written works in popular feminist revues.
-After two years in San Francisco, she returned to the midwest to join a burgeoning MPLS comedy and cabaret scene.
-Her immersive training in Margolis Method rooted her performance practice in a lyrical physical vocabulary.
-Her solo characters, singing style, and one-woman shows courted the mainstream while suspending conventional rules of spectatorship, collaborating with jazz wunderkinds Drew Jansen, Eugene Huddleston, Jimmy Kennedy and Dan Chouinard.
+At 19, she trained in improv comedy & commedia dell'arte with Elaine and Dennis Kern @ the Ark Theatre (Madison), producing her first written works in popular feminist revues.
+After 2 years in San Francisco, she returned to the midwest to A burgeoning MPLS comedy & cabaret scene.
+Her immersive training in Margolis Method rooted her performance practice in a lyrical physical vocabulary. melissa's solo characters, singing style, & one-woman shows courted the mainstream while upending conventional rules of spectatorship, in collaboration with jazz wunderkinds Drew Jansen, Eugene Huddleston, Jimmy Kennedy & Dan Chouinard.

-In 1997, cabaret bookings brought her to New York's midtown clubs, then moved to downtown venues Here, PS122, Cornelia Street Cafe, Dixon Place.
-As a teaching artist for LEAP in the NYC boroughs, she taught playwriting and theater skills to elementary and middle schoolers.
-In late 2001, Melissa returned to MPLS to produce the Tuesday night new performance revue Red Curtain Cabaret at the Bryant-Lake Bowl.
-A few months later, she was joined onstage by pianist Stevie Pomije.
-Together for two years they would re-codify dozens of signature country, jazz and B-side innovations— and produce the soft-rock success The Elton John Show.
+In 1997, cabaret bookings brought melissa to New York's don't tell mama.
+A year later her work found homes @ PS122, Cornelia Street Cafe, Dixon Place, Here & more.
+As a teaching artist in the NYC boroughs, she taught playwriting & theater skills to elementary & middle schoolers.
+In late 2001, Melissa returned to MPLS to produce the Tuesday night new performance revue Red Curtain Cabaret.
+A few months later, she was joined onstage by pianist & twin-flame Stevie Pomije. for two years Together they would re-codify volumes of country, jazz & B-side innovations, producing the sleeper hit The Elton John Show.

-In 2007, an embodied physicality infiltrated Melissa's performance works.
-For the next 9 years, Melissa wrote, directed and performed in numerous dance-theater collaborations, including the two-year work-in-process Flying Nuns, and her well-traveled War Queer Peace Solo, blending dance, theater and improvisation forms with lyrical narratives.
+In 2007, an embodied physicality infiltrated Melissa's installations.
+For the next decade, Melissa wrote, directed & performed in numerous dance-theater collaborations, including the 2 year work-in-process Flying Nuns, War Queer Peace Solo & undying regrets for the future @ open eye figure theatre.

 In 2016, Melissa directed the BareBones Outdoor Puppet Extravaganza, You Were Once Wild Here.
-Also in 2016, her evening-length work-in-progress, Who Moved My Child, was presented by Right Here Showcase at the Illusion Theater, co-directed by Sharon Picasso, with choreography by Deborah Jinza Thayer.
-Caroline Palmer of the Star Tribune called it "..the fever dream that is female adolescence".
+Also in 2016, her evening-length work-in-progress, Who Moved My Child, was presented by Right Here Showcase @ the Illusion Theater, co-directed by Sharon Picasso & choreographer Deborah Jinza Thayer.
+Caroline Palmer of the Star Tribune called it "the fever dream that is female adolescence".
 Meet the WMMC cast.
-In October 2018, Melissa wrote and performed a public service announcement, about the vagina, for Deborah's All Hail the Queen at The Cowles Center in downtown Minneapolis.
+In October 2018, Melissa wrote & performed the vagina piece in All Hail the Queen at The Cowles Center in downtown Minneapolis.

-The Presidensity Project was a 4-year research residency (2016-1.20.21) addressing American complexity through performance research & studio practice.
-The project builded on Birch’s reputation for delivering vanguard performance products within a flexibility of form ahead of mainstream articulations.
+The Presidensity Project was a 4-year research residency (11.16-1.21) addressing American complicity through performance research & studio practice.
+The project built on Birch’s reputation for delivering vanguard performance products within a flexibility of form ahead of mainstream articulations.